bergercode/TreasureTicker/README.md

   <h2>Overview</h2>
     <p>
         Earnings Counter App is a lightweight application designed to help users track multiple income sources and project their earnings over different time periods.
 The app provides a real-time ticker/counter that updates based on user-inputted income sources.
 With this tool, users can add income streams, specify earning frequencies, and view projected earnings for hourly, weekly, fortnightly, monthly, and yearly periods.
+The timeline for developing this MVP was 1 hour.
     </p>

   <h2>Features</h2>